HotPocketHPE/mhguide/mhguide.md

 Firstly, having higher Sharpness levels will raise your damage.
 This can be substantial, so don't overlook this, and try to keep your weapon sharpened!

 Additionally, hitting hard monster parts and/or being on a low Sharpness level can cause you to bounce.
 See [Hitzones](#hitzones) for more on this.

+Being at Yellow Sharpness or below will penalize attacks that hit at the beginning or end of their animation.
+This is extremely annoying to play around, so stay above Yellow Sharpness if at all possible!

 ## Critical Distance